Back to Blog

 • Payment gateway fees: 2-3% per transaction is standard in India

-• Email services: Transactional email providers charge per email sent
+• Email services: transactional email providers charge per email sent

-• Analytics tools: Advanced analytics beyond free Google Analytics can cost INR 5,000 to INR 50,000+ per month
+• Analytics tools: advanced analytics beyond free Google Analytics can cost INR 5,000 to INR 50,000+ per month

 4. Testing and Quality Assurance